austinhaas/goalie/README.md

 (especially when I know what I'm looking for).
 I think its main virtue is that it can be more effective than adding print statements.
-Another valuable feature is triggering an error when a program diverges and having access to the entire branch.
+Another valuable feature is triggering an error when a program diverges and having access to the entire branch, in isolation.
 Finally, I've found it helpful to inspect the shape of the search by selecting which goals are instrumented.

 ## Caveats, Warnings, To do

 Document the map that is passed to hooks.

-I need to explain the output from print-node, but I haven't settled on that.
+Document the output from print-node, but I haven't settled on that.

 When a goal on a branch fails, it short-ciruits and we lose the ability to propagate information about the search.
 Currently, there is